-Household Water Softening: There are 19 domestic wastewater treatment plants, including three Class A facilities - the Northfield, Faribault, and Owatonna WWTPs - which together have a design flow of 17.2 MGD (26.6 cfs).
-In addition, many households are served by subsurface sewage treatment systems.
+Household Water Softening: There are 16 domestic wastewater treatment plants in the watershed.
+In addition, there are many residential developments served by subsurface sewage treatment systems.
 The chloride waste from the water softening process has the potential to enter surface and groundwater through wastewater treatment plants or residential subsurface sewage treatment systems.15

-Synthetic Fertilizer: Chloride may come from agricultural and urban application of potash fertilizer.16 This source of chloride is not well understood in the watershed.
+Synthetic Fertilizer: Chloride may come from agricultural and urban application of potash fertilizer.
+16 This source of chloride is not well understood in the watershed.